-There's a reason the Labrador retriever consistently ranks first in the annual number of American Kennel Club registrations.
+One of the dogs with the best temperament is the Labrador retriever.
+There's a reason the Lab consistently ranks first in the annual number of American Kennel Club registrations.
 Labs are "active, friendly and outgoing," according to the AKC breed description.
 That, and their easy trainability, makes them the dog of choice as service and guide dogs.
 Although the Lab boasts an outstanding temperament, he's not perfect.
 The AKC's not kidding about the "active" part, and many Labs don't settle down under the age of 5 or so.
 Whether black, chocolate or yellow, the Lab is quite the shedder.
 If you bring a Lab home, invest in a good vacuum cleaner.

 As of 2015, the golden retriever ranks third in the AKC's registration list.
-The golden shares many qualities with the Lab, including a good temperament.
+The golden shares many qualities with the Lab, including being one of the dogs with good temperament.
 However, while active, he's not quite as high energy as his Labrador buddies.
 He makes an excellent family dog, as he's good with kids and other pets.
 One downside: Goldens suffer from a high rate of cancer.
 To avoid potential heartbreak, purchase a puppy from a reputable breeder who screens breeding dogs for the disease.

 Good natured and happy-go-lucky, the beagle makes a fine companion.
 Always one of the AKC's top 10 breeds, this smaller sporting breed gets along with cats and other dogs, and adores kids.
 No matter how much your beagle loves you, keep in mind that he's ruled by his nose.
 Letting him off-leash is always an iffy proposition, even if he's well-trained.
 A good scent will start him trailing after it.